justingreerbbi/BlackHaven-Messenger-WordPress-Plugin/readme.txt

 ## Usage

-- After activation, a Messenger widget will appear on your site.
+- After activation, a Messenger menu will appear in your WordPress admin area.
-- Users can start conversations by clicking the Messenger icon.
-- Configure plugin settings under **Settings > BlackHaven Messenger**.
+- Currently, usage of the messenger is only through the API.
+Check out the documentation (Need to add the documentation).

 ## Requirements

-- WordPress 5.0 or higher
+- WordPress 6.8.2 or higher
-- PHP 7.2 or higher
+- PHP 8.0 or higher

 ## Frequently Asked Questions